|The roof of the immense Temple Emanu-El looms above the mid-19th century structures around 1880 -- photo NYPL Collection|

 “Mrs. Stevens, to her great disgust, soon did ‘find out’ that all this property was in the control of two executors, and even her objections did not move Mr. Tyson.
 The meat-market still remains, a one-story structure.
 And so does ‘The Old Willow Tree.”

 As society moved further up Fifth Avenue, so did Marietta Stevens.
-She built an imposing mansion on the northeast corner of Fifth Avenue and 57th Street.
+She moved into an imposing mansion on the northeast corner of Fifth Avenue and 57th Street.
 Here, on the third floor, her funeral was held in April 1895.
 She died never having gotten rid of “that horrid butcher.”

 A year later, on September 20, 1896, the New-York Tribune commented on the changes around Henry Tyson’s Fifth Avenue Market.
 “The erection of the Delmonico building at the northwest corner of the avenue and Forth-fourth st., and of Sherry’s new place at the southwest corner, with the coming opening of the big Manhattan Hotel near by, the new and enlarged Hotel Renaissance at Fifth-ave. and Forty-third-st., the development of Forty-third and Forty-fourth sts.
 As the habitation of clubs with fine new homes near by the old meat market—all make this Paran Stevens property extremely valuable.”